Acupuncture is one of the therapies used in Chinese Medicine. Fine acupuncture needles are inserted into the skin at specific points on the body.

 Extra time between patients

-There is now a 30-minute gap between patients leaving and arriving in order to ventilate and clean the clinic room(s).
-For that reason appointment times may differ to those listed above.
-You will be informed of these when you call.
+There is now a 15-minute gap between patients leaving and arriving in order to ventilate and clean the clinic room(s).
+The window is left open during your treatment session for improved ventilation.

 What to bring with you

 We can no longer provide towels and water during your treatment session, so:

 Please bring 1 or 2 freshly laundered towels (in a clean plastic bag) for your comfort during the session.

 Please bring a bottle of water with you should you like a drink.